 All 3 sites are unpowered but have basic facilities.
 Green Patch has fresh water, toilets, and even hot showers!
 Gas BBQs are available but campers are advised to bring their own fuel stove for cooking their food.
 Same goes for Bristol Point with the extra advantage of this campsite being only 50 metres away from parking.
 Cave Beach also has the same amenities as the first two however, this campsite is more suitable for light camping meaning it can accommodate only tents smaller than 3 x 4.5 metres.

-Booking can be made for these campgrounds.
+The campground takes bookings.
 Fees begin as $5 per night for children and $11 per night for adults.

 Top Image Source: Jayphen – flickr.com